Thank you for reading our post, please rate this article at the end.

 Single Jaw

 To help secure a 25,000-pound fifth-wheel trailer, it’s best to buy a wheel hitch equipped with a single jaw.
-This type of jaw is designed to wrap the kingpin fully to provide superb jaw-pin contact.
+This type of jaw is designed to fully wrap the kingpin, providing superb jaw-pin contact.

-This means you will experience a quieter ride because this jaw type significantly reduces chuckling and noise.
+This means you will experience a quieter ride because this jaw type significantly reduces chattering and noise.

 -